infinitewarp/Pokemon-Go-Bot-Working-Hack-API/README.md

 ## Instructions
 1. Download or fork project and open up zip file.
 2. Open up CMD/Terminal and change directory to that folder; for example, if I saved it the file in my desktop, I would `cd Desktop` and then `cd Pokemon-Go-Bot-Working-Hack-API-master`
-3. You need to install Python version 2.7 and have pip installed; if you don't have that, refer to tutorials on the web
+3. You need to install Python version 2.7 and have pip installed; if you don't have that, refer to tutorials on the web.
 4. Run the following line on terminal/CMD: `pip install -r requirements.txt` If that doesn't work then just add `sudo` to the beginning and enter the password for your main computer account.
 5. Create a google maps API key and activate it:
     1. Create it here: https://console.developers.google.com/projectselector/apis/credentials